RedHatQE/widgetastic.core/new-docs/tutorials/views.rst

 Views
 =====

 Views are the cornerstone of widgetastic's architecture.
 They organize widgets into logical groups that represent pages, sections, or components of your application.
-This tutorial covers different types of views and navigation patterns.
+This tutorial covers different types of views.

 .. note::
    **Prerequisites**: Complete :doc:`basic-widgets` tutorial first.